ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/optimize-measure/configure-analytics/configure_analytics.md

 ---
 $title: Configure analytics
 $order: 0
+$path: /documentation/guides-and-tutorials/optimize-measure/configure-analytics/
+$localization:
+  path: /{locale}/documentation/guides-and-tutorials/optimize-measure/configure-analytics/
+$hidden: true
 description: 'If you’re using Google Analytics as your analytics provider, learn how to set up basic Google Analytics for AMP and how to link AMP and non-AMP content using Client ID'
-$hidden: true
 formats:
   - websites
 ---